Resilient Stories

 Image: 8moments for Pixabay

 Tell me, what is your definition of resilience?
+What does it mean to be a resilient person?

 Think about the significance of resilience in your life.
 If you define resilience in detail, you will be more able to understand how you cope with stress and how to choose the strategies that are most beneficial for your situation.